 There is a Coffee Morning on the first Thursday of the month at The St. Mary's Centre Felpham, Grasmere Close PO22 7NU.

-We would hope to include the usual quiz, plants table and a regular free raffle, but most of all, an opportunity to revisit old friends and make new ones.
+We hope to include a quiz, plants table and a regular free raffle, but most of all, an opportunity to revisit old friends and make new ones.